The latest news from CIR

 January 31, 2013 -- Today CIR filed a notice of appeal from a ruling by the U.S. District Court for the District of Guam dismissing our client Arnold Davis's case challenging Guam's race-exclusive voter referendum on whether Guam should cease to be a U.S. protectorate.
-By Guam law, Davis, a white retired Army major who resides in Guam, is not allowed to register to vote in the referendum because he is not a so-called "native inhabitant" of Guam.
+By Guam law, Davis, a retired U.S. Air Force major who resides in Guam, is not allowed to register to vote in the referendum because he is not a so-called "native inhabitant" of Guam.
 The district court ruled that since it is unclear when the referendum will be held, the denial of Davis's right to vote in it because of his race is unimportant, and the case is not "ripe" for adjudication.

 From the beginning this case was destined to go up to the Ninth Circuit Court of Appeals, and then likely the Supreme Court.
 The district court's dismissal and CIR's appeal will allow it to do so faster than otherwise would have been possible.